shardul1999/Spin-And-Win-Game/README.md

 # Spin-And-Win-Game
+#### Phaser has been used in creating this game.
+Phaser is a 2D game framework used for making HTML5 games for desktop and mobile.
 <p align="center">
 <img src="assets/game3.gif" width="800">
 </p>

-### Phaser is a framework that helps us in building a game.
 In this game, I have used a concept called tween effect.
 A Tween allows you to alter one or more properties of a target object over a defined period of time.
 This can be used for things such as alpha fading Sprites, scaling them or motion.
 I have used this mainly to deal with the effects we can apply on the spinning wheel.
 Parameters in tween class includes targets, motion type, scaling, etc. <br>
 Inorder to use the functions of phaser, we are required to include the file phaser.js in the main html file of the application.<br>